Academic Uses of AI for Students

 • Be specific.
 Include context, such as desired tone, audience, and mode of desired output.
 For art generator: use artistic styles, colors, textures, mediums, etc. Consider composition.

-• Use multiple prompts; when the output isn’t as you’d hoped, submit corrections, new ideas, and different prompts.
+• Use multiple prompts; when the output is not as you had hoped, submit corrections, new ideas, and different prompts.
 Work back and forth with the AI as you might a colleague or peer.

 • Ask AI to help you create effective prompts.